ouspg/LLM-Hackathon/README.md

 <br>

+> [!NOTE]
-**OBJECTIVE:** Find a Github repository of a software project containing [a supported file type](https://jeremylong.github.io/DependencyCheck/analyzers/index.html) by dependency-check, and see if you can find any vulnerable dependencies from the project.
+> **OBJECTIVE:** Find a Github repository of a software project containing [a supported file type](https://jeremylong.github.io/DependencyCheck/analyzers/index.html) by dependency-check, and see if you can find any vulnerable dependencies from the project.

 <br><br>